byteface/chode/README.md

 # add it to the array and dispatch and event

-# write it to the mongo database
+# delete the mongo database

 etc

 I then go about writing the real code, comment at a time.
-This is also useful when delegating work or showing others how you're thinking.
-You can stub whole applications quickly rather than making it up as you go and helps you to architect and discuss different posibilities or options.
+This is also useful when delegating work or showing others how you're thinking of solving a problem.
+You can stub whole applications quickly.

 Most people use Stackoverflow a lot.
 Even if you think you know the answer, It's useful to check incase there's a newer or better way to do things.

-I figured it would be cool if code comments could quickly generate code exmaples to build off. pseudo code + stackoverflow = Chode.
-It took just a few hours to get a 'my first sublime plugin' working prototype and here it is.
+I figured it would be cool if code comments could quickly become code exmaples to build off. pseudo code + stackoverflow = Chode.
+It took just a few hours to get a diiiiirty 'my first sublime plugin' working prototype and here it is.

 ## Usage

 Chode runs when you save.
-It only analyses the line your cursor is currently on.
+IMPORTANT - It only analyses the line your cursor is currently on.

-if the line starts with a comment, followed by a 'p', then a colon. ie. in python... (at mo only hashtag works. will add more comments soon)
+If the line starts with a comment, followed by a 'p', then a colon. ie. (at mo only hashtag works. will add more comments soon)

 #p: